jamoque/kaggle/the-nature-conservancy-fisheries-monitoring/README.md

 # The Nature Conservancy Fisheries Monitoring

 ### Description
-The goal of this repo is to classify species of fish.
+The goal is to classify species of fish that occur in images.
 The full outline of the task can be found here: https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring

 ### Instructions for running: